skip to content

 The projectwhich started construction in 2007was completed two years earlier than would have been possible using a conventional public-sector approach to highway construction.

-The partnership agreement is performance-based with deductions to the private sector for failure to maximize traffic lane availability, particularly during rush hour, and for failure to meet performance and safety requirements including driving comfort, towing and lighting.
+The operations and maintenance portion of the 35-year P3 partnership agreement is performance-based with deductions to the private sector for failure to maximize traffic lane availability, particularly during rush hour, and for failure to meet performance and safety requirements including driving comfort, towing and lighting.

 A “gradual toll increase system” provides for minimum revenue protection for the private partner and upside sharing of toll revenue between the private partner and government if toll revenues are 20 per cent higher than revenue projections made by the Quebec Ministry of Transportation’s traffic and revenue advisor.